Where will the project be located?

-Does Falmouth receive power or is energy just traveling through to the grid?
+Will Portsmouth, Somerset, and Falmouth receive power from the project or is energy just traveling through to the grid?

-Electricity customers of distribution companies from across the Commonwealth will benefit from Mayflower Wind’s clean energy resource as the power will contribute to their power consumption and the decarbonatization of the electrical grid.
+Electricity customers across New England will benefit from Mayflower Wind’s clean energy resource as the power will contribute to the increased reliability and decarbonatization of the regional electrical grid.

 Are there any land purchases or eminent domain takings?